Floer theory for Hamiltonian PDE using model theory: Statement of the main theorem

+\begin{theorem} (\cite{Fo},\cite{Sch}) The time-one map of a Hamiltonian flow on $\CP^n$ always has at least $n+1$ fixed points, that is, the degenerate version of the famous Arnold conjecture holds. \end{theorem}

-Viewing the Hamiltonian flow $\phi_t$ on $\IP(\IH)$ defined by the nonlinear Schr\"odinger equation of convolution type as an infinite-dimensional generalization, it is natural to ask whether an analogue of the Arnold conjecture also holds in this infinite dimensional context, establishing the existence of infinitely many fixed points of the time-one map.
-While the Hofer norm of $H_t=H^0+F_t$ is obviously infinite, note that in the case of the \emph{free} Schr\"odinger equation with $F_t=0$ it is easy to see that, after passing to the projectivization, the time-one flow map $\phi^0=\phi^0_1$ on $\IP(\IH)$ has infinitely many different fixed points $u_n^0$ given by the complex oscillations,
+Viewing the Hamiltonian flow $\phi_t$ on $\IP(\IH)$ defined by the nonlinear Schr\"odinger equation of convolution type as an infinite-dimensional generalization, it is natural to ask whether an analogue of the Arnold conjecture also holds in this infinite dimensional context, establishing the existence of infinitely many fixed points of the time-one map. \\

+But first, in order to show that the generalization to infinite dimensions is not trivial and we can only expect it to hold after imposing restrictions, we first give the following counterexample.

+\begin{proposition} There exists a smooth Hamiltonian function on $\IP(\IH)$ whose time-one map has no fixed points at all. \end{proposition}